-There are a couple of situations when borrowing money is appropriate.
-One, when it’s profitable: You earn more with the borrowed money than you pay in interest.
+There are a couple of situations in which borrowing money is appropriate.
+One, when it’s profitable: You earn more with the borrowed money than you pay to borrow it.
 Two, when your back’s against the wall, and you simply don’t have a choice.

 Here’s this week’s reader question: